Welcome to today's edition of the Rush 24-7 podcast.

 Don't come knocking on my door.

-I I was blown away by it.
+I was blown away by it.

-I was I was stunned and I was surprised.
+I was stunned and I was surprised.

 This is simply too many people.

-As we see the damage is going to take place long up coast or up river from the coast.
+As we see, the damage is going to take place long up coast or upriver from the coast.

-It'll be a combination of things but this is what I meant earlier when I said this will be a quintessential American rebuilding down there and it's gonna ultimately be uh something very positive.
+But this is what I meant earlier when I said this will be a quintessential American rebuilding down there.

-When you have when you have disaster as widespread as this apparently is the the speed with which people will want to rebuild I think will be a little faster than if it's uh uh a little bit here a little bit there a little bit over there you sort of have to decide where you go first.
+When you have disaster as widespread as this apparently is, the speed with which people will want to rebuild, I think it'll be a little faster than if it's a little bit here, a little bit there, a little bit over there.

-Uh that area is literally crucial to this country's agriculture and commerce and not only that the oil almost all of the oil that uh and and the vast majority of the oil from our domestic supply comes from rigs in the Gulf that ends up being sh you know taken to New Orleans for being shipped to refineries and getting out New Orleans has to function.
+And not only that, the oil, almost all of the oil that, and the vast majority of the oil from our domestic supply comes from rigs in the Gulf that ends up being taken to New Orleans or being shipped to refineries and getting out.

 New Orleans is clearly a national city.

-It's, you know, there's a lot of bias in this country against the South in certain parts of this country, and that's unfortunate.
+There's a lot of bias in this country against the South in certain parts of this country, and that's unfortunate.

-But where do you think, for example, of all the agricultural products that are grown in the Midwest?
+But where do you think, for example, all the agricultural products that are grown in the Midwest, how do you think they get around?

 Many of them come downriver on barges in the Mississippi River to New Orleans, where they then get distributed and sent around the world and other parts of the country.